arotem3/arotem3.github.io/index.md

 - **Numerical PDEs:** finite element methods, finite difference methods, WaveHoltz, domain decomposition.
 - **High Performance Computing:** GPU and many-core distributed algorithms and implementations in C++.

+## Ongoing Research

+- **WaveHoltz HMM:** Combining heterogenous multiscale methods (HMM) for the wave equation with WaveHoltz to solve frequency domain multiscale problems.
+- **Domain Decomposition on GPUs:** Developing scalable algorithm and implementation of the non-overlapping domain decomposition method for the Helmholtz equation which is specialized for massively parallel shared memory hardware (GPUs).
+- **Low Rank Solvers:** Developing sub-linear numerical methods for PDEs in low-rank format (SVD and tensor-decompositions).

 {% include_relative _includes/publications.md %}